 - Extended Opportunity Programs & Services (EOPS) provides services to eligible income disadvantaged students including: textbook award, career academic and personal counseling, school supplies, transportation assistance, tutoring, laptop, calculator and textbook loans, priority registration, graduation cap and gown, workshops, and more! - The TRiO Student Success Program provides eligible students with a variety of services including trips to 4-year universities, career assessments, and peer mentoring.
-Students can apply for the program in Eureka or in Del Norte - The Veteran's Resource Center supports and facilitates academic success for Active Duty Military, Veterans and Dependents attending CR through relational advising, mentorship, transitional assistance, and coordination of military and Veteran-specific resources. - Klamath-Trinity students can contact the CR KT Office for specific information about student support services at 530-625-4821
+Students can apply for the program in Eureka or in Del Norte - The Veteran's Resource Center supports and facilitates academic success for Active Duty Military, Veterans and Dependents attending CR through relational advising, mentorship, transitional assistance, and coordination of military and Veteran-specific resources. - CalWORKS assists student parents with children under the age of 18, who are receiving cash assistance (TANF), to become self-sufficient. - Klamath-Trinity students can contact the CR KT Office for specific information about student support services at 530-625-4821